 Red Sky, Take Warning: Whenever you come into a level with a red sky... you better be ready to deal with major akumapon/demon ass...

 Averted by Gorl, the final boss of the original Patapon.
 The sky is just a really bright white.
 Of course, this doens't really help things when you notice the sickly reddish tones of the landscape, and the fact the sun/moon is black.

 The Reveal: Downplayed; when the Patapons finally reach Earthend, they don't seem to realize that Silver Hoshipon is IT.

-Schizo Tech: In first two Patapon games, the army uses things like spears, bows, swords, clubs, magic and so on.
-However, in Patapon 3 cannons and laserguns are added to the mix.
-In addition, there is a minigame about launching tactical missiles into opponents' side of the area.
+Schizo Tech: In first two Patapon games, the army uses things like spears, bows, swords, clubs, magic, and so on.
+However, in Patapon 3, cannons and laserguns are added to the mix.
+In addition, there is a minigame about launching tactical missiles into the opponents' side of the area.